-Associate Professor – Later Medieval English Literature (1200-1500)
+Associate/Full Professor – Later Medieval English Literature (Job# 8144)

 The Department of English and the Centre for Medieval Studies in the Faculty of Arts & Science at the University of Toronto invite applications for a joint full-time tenure stream position (75% English & 25% Centre for Medieval Studies) in the field of Later Medieval English Literature (1200-1500).
-The appointment will be at the rank of Associate Professor, with an expected start date of July 1, 2021.
+The appointment will be at the rank of Associate Professor or Professor, with an expected start date of July 1, 2022.

 Candidates must provide evidence of excellence in research in Later Medieval English Literature which can be demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field relevant journals, the submitted research statement, presentations at significant conferences, distinguished awards and accolades, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements by referees of international standing.

-Salary will be commensurate with qualifications and experience.
+Salary and rank will be commensurate with qualifications and experience.

 All qualified applicants are invited to apply by clicking on the link below.
-Applications must include a cover letter, curriculum vitae, teaching dossier (including a statement of teaching philosophy, sample course materials, and teaching evaluations), a research statement outlining current and future research interests, and a substantial writing sample (e.g. article or book chapter).
+Applications must include a cover letter, curriculum vitae, a teaching dossier (including a statement of teaching philosophy, sample course materials, and teaching evaluations), a research statement outlining current and future research interests, and a substantial writing sample (e.g. article or book chapter).
 All candidates are expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment.
-Evidence of such commitment should be demonstrated through the application materials
+Evidence of such commitment must be demonstrated through the application materials.

-All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority

-The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.
+The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.

 As part of your application, you will be asked to complete a brief Diversity Survey.
 This survey is voluntary.
 Any information directly related to you is confidential and cannot be accessed by search committees or human resources staff.
 Results will be aggregated for institutional planning purposes.
-For more information, please see the frequently asked questions on the University of Toronto employment website.
+For more information, please see http://uoft.me/UP.

 The University strives to be an equitable and inclusive community, and proactively seeks to increase diversity among its community members.
 Our values regarding equity and diversity are linked with our unwavering commitment to excellence in the pursuit of our academic mission.